saurabh78crypto/ng-training-to-do-list-application/README.md

 - Task listing with filtering and pagination.
 - Ability to create new tasks, edit existing tasks, and delete tasks.
 - Modal forms for creating and editing tasks.
-- Toast notifications for feedback (can be disabled or removed as needed).
 - Search functionality to filter tasks by assigned person, status, due date, or priority.

 ## Technologies Used